iai-callgrind/iai-callgrind/docs/src/benchmarks/binary_benchmarks/configuration/sandbox.md

 `foo.txt` with the content `some content` exists thanks to the `setup`.
-After the execution of the `Command`, the `Sandbox` is completely removed, deleting all files created during `setup`, the `Command` execution (and `teardown` if it would have been present in this example).
+After the execution of the `Command`, the `Sandbox` is completely removed, deleting all files created during `setup`, the `Command` execution (and `teardown` if it had been present in this example).

 Since `setup` is run in the sandbox, you can't copy fixtures from your project's workspace into the sandbox that easily anymore.
 The `Sandbox` can be configured